zainsadiq0/gis-projects/Mars Slope and Landing Site Analysis/README.md

 ##  Findings

 The slope-based suitability analysis revealed that large portions of the **Martian northern lowlands** and **equatorial plains** rank as the most favorable terrain for landing, consistent with their characteristically flat, low-elevation topography.
-Mapping historical landing sites against the suitability surface shows strong spatial agreement — the majority of past missions targeted zones that align with low-slope, high-suitability areas.
+Mapping historical landing sites against the suitability surface shows strong spatial agreement, the majority of past missions targeted zones that align with low-slope, high-suitability areas.
 This pattern suggests that terrain gradient has been an implicit driver of mission site selection across agencies and eras, reinforcing slope as a key criterion in historical mission planning.

 ---